Greatest Villains of All Time: Eric Sparrow

 True Hatred

 It's often said that a villain’s greatest weapon is fear.
-After achieving power and reputation, they usually end up never having to use their power because of their reputation.
-The instilled fear from this then keeps people in line.
+After achieving power and reputation, they rarely ever have to use their power because of their reputation.
+The dread they inspire keeps the world in check.
 But they are only feared because the average person cannot oppose them.
-People merely hope they will never have to face the villains wrath, often going out of their way to stay out of the villain's way.
-Fear is how nearly every villain is viewed, and understandably so.
+People merely hope they will never have to face the villain’s wrath, often going out of their way to stay out of the villain's way.
+That fear, passive and paralyzing, is how nearly every villain is viewed—and understandably so.

 Wanting